datanav/docs/best-practice.rst

 Preparation pipes
 =================

 The aggregated data residing in a global dataset often needs to be transformed and/or enriched before it can be delivered to targets.
-Transforming and enriching data to ready it for delivery is implemented through preparation pipes.
-Preparation pipes use the aggregated entities from global datasets to combine and narrow the data down to what is necessary/required by the recipient system.
+The transformation and enrichment of data is implemented through preparation pipes.
+Preparation pipes use the aggregated entities from global datasets to combine and narrow down the data down to what is necessary/required by the recipient system.
 The filtering and relating of data are performed using the RDF types introduced earlier.
-Data can also be augmented performing hops to other datasets, for example a city-name can be fetched from a different dataset using the difi-postnummer.
+Data can also be augmented by performing hops to other datasets.
+For example a city name can be fetched from a different dataset using the the property "difi-postnummer".
 The goal is to have the data ready to be picked up by the output pipe.

 .. _best-practice-output-pipes: